Welcome to POPP – home of iconic outdoor table tennis tables.

 Australia's Number 1 Outdoor Table Tennis Table

 “We love our POPP table tennis tables.
-There are in constant use.
+They are in constant use.
 One of the best purchases we have made!”

 ︎︎︎︎︎ - Jodie Parsons, Sunshine College